I See the Moon: Television adaptation

 In 1997, the English actress Phoebe Nicholls (as May Thrace) performed the song with piano accompaniment in an adaptation for television of Ruth Rendell's mystery, May and June.
 It was described as her character's childhood favourite.

 Nursery rhyme

 There is a nursery rhyme with the same title.
+It was first collected and recorded in print by Joseph Ritson, an English literary antiquary.
 It matches a couplet that appears in English as early as 1784 in a work entitled Gammer Gurton's Garland, or, The Nursery Parnassus: